 Nanticoke 7a is a small water body located about two miles north of the Village of Maine, Broome County.
 Nanticoke 7a is one of 20 Broome County PL-566 flood control reservoirs that were created to reduce the potential for property damage caused by stream flooding.

 Public Access Sites

 Broome County Flood Control Pond.
 Access off Baily Hollow Road.
 No boating, swimming or ice fishing allowed on the flood control ponds.

 Rainbow trout, pumpkinseed sunfish and brown bullhead.

 General Fishing Information

-Main gamefish found in the pond are rainbow trout.
-Pumpkinseed sunfish and brown bullhead can also be caught in the pond.
+Most anglers target the rainbow trout shortly after they're stocked.
 Fishing with worms, minnows, artificial natural baits (like Gulp or PowerBait) or corn suspended under a bobber usually works well for the trout.

 Nanticoke 7a is stocked annually with approximately 570 one year-old rainbow trout (8-9").
 Special regulations exist for trout in Broome County, so please review the Special Regulations by County section of your Freshwater Fishing Guide.